mushirsayed/analytics-portfolio/college-football-player-success/README.md

 # Project: Predicting NFL Success from College Football Performance

+## Project Overview
+This project analyzes how high school recruiting ratings and college performance metrics translate into early NFL career success for quarterbacks and running backs.
+The analysis focuses on identifying which college production and efficiency measures most strongly predict professional outcomes.

 ## Business Problem
 How accurately do college production metrics predict early NFL career success for quarterbacks and running backs?